Invite friends and family to read the obituary and add memories.

 Dr. George Richard Prigan, age 96, of Lebanon, Ohio, passed away at Otterbein SeniorLife Lebanon.

 George was born on February 10, 1930, in a farmhouse in the Town of Aurora, Waushara County, Wisconsin.
 He graduated from Boys' Technical High School in Milwaukee, Wisconsin (Lynde & Harry Bradley Technology and Trade School), where he was one of the school’s top swimmers.
 He then graduated from the Milwaukee State Teachers College (University of Wisconsin-Milwaukee) and worked as an elementary school teacher.
-He subsequently served 4 years in the Army Reserve in Wisconsin, followed by 5 years of active duty as a U.S. Naval Reserve officer out of Long Beach, California.
-He served aboard the destroyer USS McKean (radar picket ship, DDR-784).
-After his military service, he graduated from Northwestern University Dental School and practiced dentistry in Cincinnati, Ohio, for many years.
+He served 4 years in the Army Reserve in Wisconsin, followed by 5 years of active duty service as a U.S. Naval Reserve Officer in Long Beach, California.
+He served aboard the USS McKean DDR-784 as a Lieutenant.
+After his honorable discharge from military service (1958), he attended Northwestern University Dental School, graduated in 1962, and practiced dentistry in Cincinnati, Ohio, for many years.

 A throughline in his life was swimming, which he did for decades until his health prevented it at around age 94.
-He swam competitively in high school, college, and the YMCA Masters.
-As a young man, he worked as a lifeguard in Milwaukee County, Wisconsin.
+He initially joined the swim team in high school because the locker room enabled him to take hot showers, something he could not do at home.
+He excelled at competitive swimming in high school, in college, and with the Powel Crosley, Jr. YMCA Masters.
+During college, he worked as a lifeguard in Milwaukee County, Wisconsin.
+It was during this job that he met his wife June.

-He was interred at Dayton National Cemetery, in Dayton, Ohio.
+He was interred at Dayton National Cemetery, in Dayton, Ohio, where his wife June was laid to rest in 2013.

 This site is protected by reCAPTCHA and the